dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 # Construction

-We construct 'wrapper' KEMs based on ML-KEM to bind the encapsulated shared secret ciphertext into the shared secret value, such that the final KEM has similar binding security properties as the original DHKEM HPKE was designed around.
+We construct 'wrapper' KEMs based on ML-KEM to bind the KEM shared secret to the KEM ciphertext, such that the final KEM has similar binding security properties as the original DHKEM which HPKE was designed around.

 The encapsulation and decapsulation keys are computed, serialized, and deserialized the same as in {{FIPS203}}.

-We use HKDF-SHA256 and HKDF-SHA512 as the HPKE KDFs and AES-128-GCM and AES-256-GCM as the AEADs for ML-KEM-768 and ML-KEM-1024 respectively.
+We use HKDF-SHA256 and HKDF-SHA512 as the HPKE KDFs and AES-128-GCM and AES-256-GCM as the AEADs for ML-KEM-768 and ML-KEM-1024, respectively.

 ## Encap and Decap